openedx/edx-documentation/en_us/install_operations/source/installation/install_analytics.rst

 Installation Prerequisites for Analytics Devstack
 *************************************************

-Before you install analytics devstack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.
+Before you install Analytics Devstack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.

-You must also ensure that you have the administrator password for your local computer.
-The administrator password is needed to configure NFS (network file system) to allow users to access code directories directly from your computer.

 .. _Install Analytics Devstack: